davenquinn/xenoliths/paper/text/chapters/05-modeling.md

 ### Shallow slab window

-The geologic context of the shallow slab window scenario is shown in
+The geologic context of the shallow slab window scenario (model group **A**) is shown in @fig:neogene_sections|a, and thermal modeling results are shown in
-@fig:neogene_sections|a, and our thermal modeling for this scenario (model group **A**) is displayed in @fig:model_results|a and -@fig:model_tracers|a.
-The model begins at 24 Ma, corresponding to the opening of the Mendocino slab window under southern California [@Wilson2005].
+@fig:model_tracers|a and -@fig:model_results|a.
+The model begins at 24 Ma,
+corresponding to the opening of the Mendocino slab window under southern California [@Wilson2005].
 A steady-state profile through the crust is truncated by a mantle adiabat to simulate direct contact with the ascended asthenosphere (for 0-6 Myr), after which the domain relaxes conductively to the conclusion of the model.
-Previous
-modeling by @Erkan2008 suggests that this scenario yields temperatures too hot to correspond to the modern regional geotherm.
-We confirm this assessment, finding that this scenario produces extremely steep geotherms at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith pressure--temperature array developed in this study nor the seismically-inferred depth of the lithosphere-asthenosphere boundary [e.g. @Li2007].
+Previous modeling by @Erkan2008 suggests that this scenario yields temperatures too hot to correspond to the modern regional geotherm.
+We confirm this assessment, finding that this scenario produces extremely steep geotherms at the upper boundary of spinel lherzolite stability for much of the temperature domain of interest [@fig:model_comparison], reproducing neither the xenolith pressure--temperature array developed in this study nor the seismically-inferred depth of the lithosphere-asthenosphere boundary [e.g.
+@Li2007].

 ### Neogene stalled slab

-The geologic context of the stalled slab scenario is shown in
+The geologic context of the stalled slab scenario (model group **B**) is shown in @fig:neogene_sections|b, and modeling results are displayed in
-@fig:neogene_sections|b, and our thermal modeling of this scenario (model group **B**) is displayed in @fig:model_results|b and -@fig:model_tracers|b.
+@fig:model_tracers|b and -@fig:model_results|b.
 This scenario tracks the potential thermal structure of oceanic plates stalled under the forearc at a range of times.
-Each run begins at a specified time with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to the Global Depth and Heat model [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.
+Each run begins with the subduction of oceanic lithosphere assigned an initial thermal structure corresponding to oceanic lithosphere of a given age.

 We model cooling scenarios for a wide range of underplating times, with the start of subduction ranging from 80 to 22 Ma.
 This reflects the long subduction